 Many pieces of advice can be given for reducing your chances of contact lens overuse, and Dr. Johnson shares some of the most effective ones below:

-Replacing your contact lenses on schedule exactly as your doctor instructs is extremely important.
+Replacing your contact lenses on request exactly as your doctor instructs is extremely important.
 Dr. Johnson comments, “It is a commonly held, and very dangerous, belief that you can wear your contacts until you feel them becoming uncomfortable, without regard for your doctors instructions or your contacts' generally prescribed wearing life.
 Don't fall for this.
 By the time your contact lenses feel uncomfortable, serious damage may have already been done.
 Daily wear means you are meant to wear them for only 1 day, monthly for only 1 month.
 Attempting to exceed these recommendations can be extremely harmful.”

 To be sure that you have your contacts out for enough time to allow your eyes to rest each week, many eyecare professionals recommend roughly timing how many hours per week you have them out.
 Dr. Johnson advises that you should have your contact lenses out no less than 18 hours per week to let your eyes recover.
 Overuse of contacts denies your eyes the ability to “breath” properly and may potentially do a great deal of damage.